 Brum Beat started with a 'big bang' back in 1962 when legendary Birmingham vocalist Jimmy Powell recorded what became the first Brum Beat record release with 'Sugar Babe (parts 1 and 2)'.
-This ground-breaking single released on Decca Records, showcased Jimmy's powerful vocal style and launched an incredible career in music that saw him working with many talented and famous names from the British music scene of the 1960s.
+This ground-breaking single issued on Decca Records, showcased Jimmy's powerful vocal style and launched an incredible career in music that saw him working with many talented and famous names from the British music scene of the 1960s.

 After first fronting an early version of Brum's own Rockin' Berries, Jimmy Powell began a solo career before taking the London blues scene by storm with his backing band 'The 5 Dimensions' - a line-up that for a time included a young Rod Stewart.

 I was most fortunate to recently interview Jimmy Powell who graciously agreed to share his recollections of those days.
 The following is taken from my interview with Jimmy Powell and is exclusive to www.BrumBeat.net

 JW: Were you born in Birmingham?

 JP: Yes, I was born in Selly Oak.

 JP: I was in Lozells in Birmingham and then moved to Turves Green School.
 Nearly all the Rockin' Berries went there.
 They had just built the place I think.
 They moved us all over to the green spots.
 We went to Forrel Grove just off Longbridge Lane down from the Cofton Pub.

 JW: What were your main musical influences when you were growing up?